lc0a/lc0a/README.md

 ## 👋 Hi, there!

-~~I'm a student in a middle school.~~

-I'm an otaku who dropped out of senior high school.
+I'm an ambitious otaku who dropped out of senior high school.

+## 🤔 What am I doing now?

+Working for money.
+This can help me realize my dream.

 ## Working environment